iotaledger/bee-rfcs/text/0000-iri-v181-transaction-and-bundle/0000-iri-v181-transaction-and-bundle.md

         sponge.squeeze()
     }

-    /// Perform the proof of work calculation, updating the `nonce` field in each of the contained
+    /// Chains the contained transactions, filling the `nonce` fields via proof of work and then hashing transactions
-    /// `TransactionBuilder`s.
+    /// to reference successive transactions.
     ///
+    /// Using some type `P: ProofOfWork`, this function peforms proof of work and updates the `nonce` field in each of
+    /// the contained `TransactionBuilder`s.
+The transactions' hashes can then be calculated, and a chain is established
+    /// between transactions by putting the hash of a transaction into its downstream neighbor.
+    ///
     /// Proof of Work (PoW) allows your transactions to be accepted by the network.
 On the IOTA network, PoW is only
     /// a rate control mechanism.
 After PoW, a bundle is ready to be sent to the network.
 Given a `trunk` and
     /// a `branch` returned by [`getTransactionsToApprove`], the process iterates over each transaction of the bundle,
     /// sets some attachment related fields and does individual PoW.
     ///
     /// [`getTransactionsToApprove`]: https://docs.iota.org/docs/node-software/0.1/iri/references/api-reference#gettransactionstoapprove
     ///
     /// TODO: This function relies on some `Sponge` and `ProofOfWork` traits, which are not yet defined.
 The code below lays out
-    ///       how proof of work is thought to be used. pub fn perform_proof_of_work<S: Sponge, P: ProofOfWork>(
+    ///       how proof of work is thought to be used. pub fn chain<S: Sponge, P: ProofOfWork>(
         mut self,
         trunk_tip: TransactionHash,
         branch_tip: TransactionHash,